Home?

 Home? is the seventh studio album by British rapper Wretch 32.
 It was released on 2 May 2025, by AWAL.

-Incorporating elements of afrobeat, R&B, reggae, and garage, Home? is the first project in six years by Wretch 32, since Upon Reflection in 2019.
+Incorporating elements of afrobeat, R&B, reggae, and garage, Home? is the first project in four years by Wretch 32, since little BIG Man in 2021.
 It consists of fifteen songs, mostly ranging between two and four minutes, with a total runtime of approximately fifty-three minutes.
 The album features several collaborators including Skip Marley.

 Reception

 Fred Garratt-Stanley of Rolling Stone UK rated the album four stars, stating "this album is a piece of social documentation that stretches back generations in its attempts to understand our current reality."

 NMEs Kyann-Sian Williams gave the album a rating of five out of five and referring to it as "a testament to the strength of roots that refuse to wither and a promise that – no matter where you are in the world – you can always find a piece of home in this record."

 Ben Devlin of MusicOMH assigned it a rating of four stars out of five, noting "The ambition of Home? is admirable, and Wretch 32 delivers his best album yet by centering the music around these weighty themes."

 Clashs Finlay Harrison rated it eight out of ten, describing the album as a "mature, delicately crafted, and wisely put-together project that speaks of love, growth and family."

 Rating Home? four out of five, The Telegraphs Neil McCormick noted, "A sense of political frustration bubbles throughout.
 Yet it's not a heavy album, there's joy in the Caribbean, African and British blend, with sing-along melodies and danceable rhythms."